guerindylan555-boop/VintedBoost/README.md

 - If you want server persistence locally, also set `POSTGRES_URL` to a Vercel Postgres connection string.
 - Run `npm run dev` then open http://localhost:3000
 - Upload a “non porté” photo, set the reference, choose mannequin options, click “Générer”.
+- Configure the new toggles (genre, morphologie, pose, style, environnement) — the prompt preview updates live — then click “Générer”.

 Notes